eleguns/captcha-api/README.md

 A captcha api that written in fastapi, python

 # Installation
-for deploying this api pn your vps you should have python3.9+ Install it and run the following commands:
+for deploying this api on your vps you should have python3.9+ Install it and run the following commands:
 ```bash
 # Clone the repository